 Determines the bitrate in kilobits per second.
 Increasing this value makes the video look better for the cost of an increased file size or transfer rate.
 This setting cannot be changed while recording is enabled.

-5.133.1.17 videoRateControlMode (read/write)
+5.149.1.17 videoRateControlMode (read/write)

-RecordingVideoRateControlMode IRecordingScreenSettings::videoRateControlMode unsigned long IRecordingScreenSettings::videoFPS
+RecordingVideoRateControlMode IRecordingScreenSettings::videoRateControlMode

 Determines the rate control mode.
 This setting cannot be changed while recording is enabled.